Antoni101/Mining/README.md

-# SimpleRpgJS
+# SimpleGame
-Simple Rpg im working for fun in Javascript
+Simple Game im working for fun in Javascript